aklump/check-pages/README.md

         ├── config.dev.yml
         ├── config.live.yml
         ├── suite.yml
-        └── test.php
+        └── runner.php

-In _test.php_ use the following line to specify the default config file:
+In _runner.php_ use the following line to specify the default config file:

     load_config('config.dev');

 When you're ready to run this using the live config add the config filename to the CLI command, e.g.,

-    $ ./check_pages test.php --config=config.live
+    $ ./check_pages runner.php --config=config.live

 ### Test functions